-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about equilibria and reversible reactions (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about equilibrium, reversible reactions and the Haber process (GCSE and Key Stage 3)

 Many students struggle with the concept of dynamic equilibrium, incorrectly assuming that equilibrium refers to a “balance” between reactants and products.
 The resources below strive to encourage students to understand the concepts in the context of a simple physical change involving H2O(l) moving to H2O(g).
 Students move on to apply their knowledge to chemical equilibria.